 I can say with 60% certainty that my local roller skating rink (now demolished) had a Teenage Mutant Ninja Turtles: Turtles in Time arcade cabinet.
 I can say with 100% certainty that my local bowling alley (still open) had a Simpsons arcade cabinet (and possibly still does).
 And I can say with 100% certainty that my friend had TMNT: Turtles in Time for Super Nintendo.
 Either way, these are two classic arcade brawlers with a lot in common that are sort of boring to play without quarters.

-These games deserve to be reviewed together, as they are both arcade games released in 1991 from Konami.
-While they have their differences, namely that The Simpsons is four player and TMNT is two player, they both are two button brawlers (jump and attack) where you’re generally fighting the same enemy type over and over.
+These games are reviewed together because they are similar.
+They were both arcade games released in 1991 from Konami.
+The biggest difference is The Simpsons is a four player game and TMNT is a two player game.
+Both games are two button brawlers (jump and attack) where you’re generally fighting the same enemy type over and over.
 The real fun of both games is looking at the graphics (in which TMNT has a bit of an edge), and listening to the music and sound, both of which have voice samples, and both of which use the same sound chip.
 Both games are designed to eat quarters, although neither is nearly as unforgiving in this regard as, say, Metal Slug.

 Onto some differences.
 TMNT’s story revolves around Krang stealing the Statue of Liberty, and Shredder opening a portal in time to keep you from getting it back.
 You travel through some American history like Wounded Knee, and move on to the (distant) future of 2020 A.D., where there’s a neo-metropolis, and also the year 2100 A.D. fought on a space base.
 You finally make it back to New York to fight Shredder, who’s pretty darn tough.
 Once the battle ends, the turtles return Lady Liberty to Liberty Island.
 Roll credits.